dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md

 This is all for now.
 You can create a second character just like this.

-When you are ready let's create our first ever dialog!
+When you are ready let's create our first ever dialogue!

 ## 3. Creating your first timeline
 Timelines specify what events happen in which order.
 Create a new timline with the icon in the toolbar.